FrancescoDiCursi/unipi-ai4society-plan-assistant/README.md

     Click on "Open" or "Close" to show or hide a section.

     Finally, click on the links outside the table to perform the same actions avaiable on the main page (e.g., "Go to the guide", "Clear all selections", ...)

-    Finally,

 _____
 # Do you want to help?